How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

 #5: Fuel Properly

-Getting an adequate number of calories, plenty of each macronutrient and all the vitamins and minerals you need will ensure your body has the resources and fuel it needs to support your training and repair damage.
+Getting adequate calories, plenty of each macronutrient (carbs, protein, and healthy fats), and all the vitamins and minerals you need will ensure your body has the resources and fuel it needs to support your training and repair damage.

 #6: Support Your Recovery

-You can reduce the risk of injury when you ramp up your mileage by taking care of your body.
+By caring for your body, you can reduce the risk of injury when you ramp up your mileage.

-Foam roll, stretch, get enough sleep, ice sore tissues, fuel right after your workout, etc., to nurture your tired muscles.
+To nurture your tired muscles, foam roll, stretch, get enough sleep, ice sore tissues, and fuel right after your workout.

 two people trail running.